Eswelt/1230/README.md

-# Happy Birthday!
-This is your annual report.
+# Personalized Annual Report Sample

 I created this project inspired by the popular Net Music Annual Report.
 Using React.js as the framework, I built a personalized webpage to showcase interactive and visually engaging content.
 This project serves as a learning journey for me to explore HTML, CSS, and JavaScript, all of which are completely new to me.